How to Buy a Used Car with Confidence [Free Checklist]

 - Check for a spare tire and jack.
 You definitely don't want to be caught without those!

 Used Car Checklist #3: Take a Look Under the Hood with the Engine ON

 - Open the hood while the car is running and leave it idling for a while.

 - Listen for any loud clacking or grinding.
 An important tip to remember when learning how to buy a used car is to always, always, always keep an ear out.
 You don't want to end up paying for a big problem because you weren't listening carefully enough!

 Used Car Checklist #4: Take a Look Under the Hood with the Engine OFF

 - Check the date on the battery – the average battery lifespan in AZ is 4 years.
-Is now a good time to buy a car if it means you get a new battery?

 - Fluid levels – all of the following have indicators that let you know if it’s full or needs more.
 Use a rag or paper towel to clean the dipstick.
 Then, insert and remove it to get proper readings: